-The Houston forward has offers today from Arizona and Texas, and his top six schools are those two plus Stanford, UCLA, Connecticut and Kansas.
+The Houston forward has offers today from Arizona and Kansas.
 The Cardinal and Wildcats are his two current leaders, though he is careful to state that he is open to all interested schools at this point.

-Three schools who have been in recent contact are the three Pac-10 members of his top six.
+Three schools that have been in recent contact are the three Pac-10 members of his top six.
 UCLA has written him to say that they are coming soon to one of his last games.
 Arizona is regularly calling his high school coach.
-And Stanford assistant coach Russell Turner just recently sent a letter enquiring about a visit to The Farm.
+And Stanford assistant coach Russell Turner just recently sent a letter inquiring about a visit to The Farm.

 "I'm going to try to call all three tomorrow and see what's up," Onobun adds.